 Renewable power is that which comes from the energy that naturally restores itself over some time.
 These include the wind, water, sun, and heat from the core of the earth.

 Some renewable energy sources can carry an environmental impact that makes them less than 100 per cent green.
 For example, large hydroelectric dams and tidal energy machines affect the oceans plant and animal life.
 Dams change the migratory patterns of marine life and clear out the surrounding wildlife that relies on the waterways for sustenance.

 The difference between renewable and green energy is small.
 It distinguishes renewables that are zero-impact from renewables that have a slight or moderate impact.

 Proponents of nuclear energy make an argument for the clean and renewable nature of nuclear fission plants.
 Nuclear plants, however, are not carbon neutral.
 You must mine the earth to build the plant, store radioactive material for an extended period, and run the risk of a nuclear meltdown.

 You can make an argument for nuclear as a renewable but not a green energy source.
 Green energy includes anything that has a zero-impact on the environment.

 How is Power Generated Currently?

 Power is electricity.
 The power grid of the United States provides accessible power to homes and buildings, produced by electricity generators.
-To make a generator create electricity, the generator must spin a turbine which produces an electrical current.
+For a generator to create electricity, the generator must spin a turbine which produces an electrical current.

 Heat is the crux that brings you back to fuel.
-Utilities burn fossil fuel to heat water, which creates steam and rises to spin the generator’s turbine.
-This produces electricity.
+Utilities burn fossil fuel to heat water, which creates steam and rises to spin the generator’s turbine producing electricity.